seanderson/lexical-simplification/text_databases/README.md

 * utils.py - some additional utilities (including the option of building a vocabulary)

-* voc.tsv - sample vocabulary files
+* voc.tsv, voc_uppercase.tsv - sample vocabulary files

 * README.md - this file